The-going/evlproject/content/dovetail/altsched.md

 __weak void handle_pipelined_syscall(struct irq_stage *stage, struct pt_regs *regs)
 {{< /proto >}}

-This handler is called by Dovetail whenever a system call is detected on entry of the common syscall path implemented by the in-band kernel, if the requirements for delivering it to the companion core via the fast route implemented by [handle_oob_syscall]({{< relref "#handle_oob_syscall" >}}) are not met, and any of the following condition is true:
+This handler is called by Dovetail when a system call is detected on entry of the common syscall path implemented by the in-band kernel, if the requirements for delivering it to the companion core via the fast route implemented by [handle_oob_syscall]({{< relref "#handle_oob_syscall" >}}) are not met, and any of the following condition is true: